-21. If all or any portion of taxes remains unpaid after July 2 of the year in which they are levied, the unpaid portion accrues interest at twelve percent (12%) per year.
+21. If all or any portion of taxes remains unpaid after July 2 of the year in which they are levied, the unpaid portion accrues interest at 15% per year until paid or recovered, and accrued interest is, for all purposes, deemed to be part of the taxes.